gravitational/gravity/docs/6.x/pack.md

     serviceName: setup-helper
     # This endpoint will be hidden from the list of endpoints generally shown to a user
     hidden: true

+# Dependencies section allows to specify cluster or application dependencies.
+dependencies:
+  # Additional images specifies a list of Docker images to vendor in addition
+  # to those discovered from the application resources / Helm charts.
+  additionalImages: []

 # Providers allow you to override certain aspects of cloud and generic providers configuration
 providers: